Skip to content

 What are the problems with modern forges?

 GitHub, GitLab and Gitea (those being the 3 I've used the most) are all modeled on effectively the same design.
 There are differences, but you can tell that GitHub sets the pattern for the industry and then those features are ported over to the other two with varying levels of success.
-The issue with all of these is that they're designed to add things git doesn't do that you need.
+Almost nothing in the forge has any relationship to git so the client has become completely disconnected from the practical usage.

 Git is great at what it is designed to do, but what it is designed to do isn't the way most people are using it.
 Git is a perfect tool for kernel development.
 It is a decentralized distributed version control system that relies on the idea of patches being sent to maintainers over email.
 You trust those maintainers to maintain their sections and merge in the stuff that makes sense and not merge in the other stuff.
 It's a pretty high trust environment that places very few restrictions on how online a specific contributor is or what system they are using.
 If you have a laptop from 2010 that connects to the Internet once a week you can still be a meaningful contributor to a project with these workflows. .